Jorts (cat): Twitter advocacy

 The popularity of the Reddit thread discussing these office events led to the creation of a Twitter account that shares updates about the activities of Jorts (and Jean).
 As of March 2022, the Twitter account had 170,000 followers.

 The Twitter account regularly posts pro-trade union messages, winning praise from cartoonist Tom Tomorrow, Senator Elizabeth Warren, and labor movement figures, including Liz Shuler, Lorena Gonzalez Fletcher, and the United Farm Workers.
 Jorts' labor advocacy has been compared to Scabby the Rat, the giant inflatable rodents that have been used to draw public attention to strikes for decades.
 Other messages from the Twitter account promote public investment in education and public health.
 In addition, the account advocates for inclusive technology and policies, such as the alt attribute used to display text in lieu of an image for screen reader software, and protection of transgender people.

 Public requests to create Jorts merchandise were rejected by the Twitter account.
 Instead, the account has encouraged followers to adopt cats from pet shelters, donate to a strike fund, or customize existing clothing with the phrase "I LIKE JORTS THE CAT".

-The Twitter account criticized California Governor Gavin Newsom for not signing AB2183, United Farm Workers-supported legislation that would allow agricultural workers, generally migrant workers, to choose their voting method in labor elections to choose to be represented by a union and to elect union leaders.
-On September 4, 2022, the White House issued a statement from President Joe Biden, supporting the legislation; Newsom ultimately signed the bill into law on September 28, 2022.

-Influence

-In January 2022, critique of Jorts' intelligence and speculative statements by office staff linking his apparent poor life skills to the color of his coat, prompted rejection of the hypothesis that coat colors were causally linked to cat intelligence.

 In popular culture

 A mod of the video game Stardew Valley was made featuring Jorts and fellow office cat Jean as non-player characters.
-In the game both cats attempt to get workers to unionize.